 I will only accept improvements through the Sunday before final exam

-- Complete the optional discussion on leadership to earn extra credit if you
+- Complete the optional extra credit assignments before exams.

 who plagiarize, submit the work of others as their own, or cheat on